 She is building courses and eBooks and traveling around meeting other bloggers.
 It sounds like an exciting life.
 Somehow she has been able to change her thinking and learn about finance.
 She got out of her own way and now she shows other people how to do the same thing.

 What is your big enough why project?

-I mean yeah, people travel and buy houses and cars or live frugally and happily staying in nice air BNB homes all over the planet while they make money
+I mean yeah, people travel and buy houses and cars or live frugally and happily staying in nice air BNB homes all over the planet while they make money from their laptops.

 But come on!
 There has to be more than that for a big-enough-why-project.